 Our Board has a Lead Independent Director, Mr. Gomo, who has authority, among other things, to call and preside over Board meetings, including meetings of the independent directors, as well as establish the agenda for these meetings.
 Accordingly, the Lead Independent Director has substantial ability to shape the work of the Board.
 The Company believes that having a Lead Independent Director reinforces the independence of the Board in its oversight of the business and affairs of the Company.
-In addition, the Company believes that having a Lead Independent's performance, increasing management accountability and improving the ability of the Board to monitor whether management's actions are in the best interests of the Company and its stockholders.
+In addition, the Company believes that having a Lead Independent Director creates an environment that is more conducive to objective evaluation and oversight of management's performance, increasing management accountability and improving the ability of the Board to monitor whether management's actions are in the best interests of the Company and its stockholders.
 As a result, the Company believes that having a Lead Independent Director can enhance the effectiveness of the Board as a whole.